 “Can we go to the backyard?”
 Kaidus asked, still holding onto Anise.

 “Oh, sorry.
-Yes we can.”
-She quickly walked towards the backdoor to conceal her embarrassment.
+Yes, we can.”
+She quickly walked toward the backdoor to conceal her embarrassment.
 Her mother’s words replayed in her mind, and she could feel her strong front being whittled away little by little.

-Her confidence from earlier was waning, and he noticed that she kept glancing in his direction whenever she believes he is not looking.
+Her confidence from earlier was waning, and he noticed that she kept glancing in his direction whenever she believed he was not looking.

 Pretending not to notice and holding Anise’s hand, they followed Sylvia to the backyard.